 The project is divided into two sections, north and south.
-All turbines proposed are 171m to the tip of the blade.
+All turbines are 169m to the tip of the blade.
 Construction began in July 2018.

 To see Layout Plans of each section please click on the links below:

-The Project would result in up to 1,000,000 MWh of renewable electricity being generated.
+The Project has the capacity to generate up to 1,050,000 MWh of renewable electricity.

-The Moorabool Wind Farm will connect to Victoria’s electricity network at the Elaine Terminal Station via a new overhead 132kV powerline.
+The Moorabool Wind Farm is connected to Victoria’s electricity network at the Elaine Terminal Station via an overhead 132kV powerline.

 Please contact us if you have questions or comments on the project.